NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Pharasmin Visor.md

 **Frequency** once per day

 **Effect** You adjust the visors so that both are lowered.
-Your vision becomes obscured, causing you to become [[Conditions/Dazzled|Dazzled]].
+Your vision becomes obscured, causing you to become [[Dazzled|Dazzled]].
 At the same time, a tiny fraction of Pharasma's notice seeps out of the visor to fill the area around you in a 30-foot emanation.
 All undead creatures in this area take 12d6 spirit damage (DC 30 Will check save).
 At the end of your turn, both visors automatically rise back up, but you remain dazzled until the start of your next turn.

 * * *